seznam/ima/packages/storybook-integration/README.md

 };
 ```

-Where settings are deeply merged with the ones from app settings function.
-You can use this on per-story basis or define global overrides.
+Settings returned from `initSettings` are deeply merged with the application's own settings function.

 ### Overriding boot config using initializers

-Since `parameters` are deeply merged across storybook stories and configurations, if you want to create some global overrides and still be able to override certain things on story-basis, you can use `initializers` instead.
+Because `parameters` are deeply merged across all story configurations, use `registerImaInitializer` when you need global overrides that can still be individually overridden at story level.

-Initializers are functions that are called after boot config is created, but before the story boot config params.
-This allows you to register multiple initializers, with certain priority and make sure that all of them are called before story boot config is created.
+Initializers are called after the boot config is created but before per-story `parameters.ima` is applied.
+Register them in your `preview.js`/`preview.ts`:

-Register your initializers in preview.ts file:

 ```js
 import { registerImaInitializer } from '@ima/storybook-integration';